 But that aside, while all of these places are indeed rather special, they do require or rather reward time.
 We spent a full 10 days just exploring Angkor as there is loads around it.
 And getting between these places isn't like just driving down the highway back home either.

 Take your time but go and enjoy too.
-They are really wonderful countries and cultures. almost 6 years ago
+They are really wonderful countries and cultures. about 6 years ago

 There is a direct Luang Prabang - Hanoi flight, at least a couple times a week.

 Having visited several countries in the area, I found Laos and Cambodia (and Thailand) to be the most interesting and varied, and with the kindest people, (not to mention the best food!)
 I'm an independent traveller and found Vietnam a bit difficult - always had to be on your guard to avoid scams, touts etc - WAY more than any other country I've visited.

 I found southern Vietnam to be ... well ... kinder than the north, and Vietnam's neighbours much much more so.